-Scaling Reads with RDS Read Replicas: Architecture, Load Distribution & Multi-AZ Comparison
+Scaling Reads with RDS Read Replicas: Architecture, Setup, and the Multi-AZ Difference

 | Dimension | Read Replica | Multi-AZ |